Venison with sucked tomatoes & buffalo mozzarella

 |100 g||Buffalo mozzarella|

-- The term "suck" comes from the air-drying process, where the veins of the tomato stand out.
-In a boiling saucepan of water, blanch the tomatoes for 25 seconds, then place into ice water.
+- In a boiling saucepan of water, blanch the tomatoes for 25 seconds, then place into ice water.

 - Combine the black doris plums (stones removed), ground star anise and balsamic vinegar in a saucepan, reduce to a light sauce consistency and puree in a liquidiser.

-- In a hot saute pan, add a little high-heat oil, season the venison (trimmed and cut into medallions) and sear all over for three to four minutes.
+- In a hot saute pan, add a little high-heat oil, season the venison (trimmed and cut into medallions) and sear all over for 3-4 minutes.